 Now it’s time to change the emotion of the image and to do this I will work in the Split Toning Panel.

 Adjusting the Hue slider first and set it to 50 and then drag the slider to the left side to set the Saturation to 20.
 But, I will not make any adjustments in the Balance Slider because the image color will become more complicated if I do this.

 In the Shadow option, I put the Hue and Saturation level to 205 and 10, respectively.
-This way, the highlights will get the yellow or orange look, and the shadows will get a bluish look.
+This way, the highlights will get a yellow or orange look, and the shadows will get a bluish look.

 Now it is time to start working with the Graduated Filter.